The Serendipity Singers: The Philips Records years (1964–1966)

 Philips Records signed them in 1964 and released their debut album to considerable sales success.
 Entering the Hot 100 at #90 on February 29, 1964, the debut single "Don't Let the Rain Come Down (Crooked Little Man)" climbed to #6 on 2–9 May 1964 and also hit #2 on the U.S. Adult Contemporary chart, right in the middle of Beatlemania.
 The song was nominated for a Grammy at the 7th Grammy Awards (their only Grammy nomination) in 1965 for Best Performance by a Chorus though losing to The Swingle Singers who won for "Going Baroque."
 The follow-up, "Beans in My Ears", hit #30 on the Hot 100 and #5 on the AC chart a few months later.
 "Beans in My Ears" was banned in Boston, by Pittsburgh's KDKA radio station, and "some television shows asked us to do something different.
 Understandably so--it was dangerous," according to Bryan Sennett.
 "Obviously, (the song) was a statement about adults not listening to children."
-The singers were told not to perform the song on their appearance on The Ed Sullivan Show, December 27, 1964; they performed "Every Time I Hear the Spirit."
+The singers were told not to perform the song on their appearance on The Ed Sullivan Show, December 27, 1964; they performed "Movin' in My Heart."
 The group also released a French language extended play record entitled, "Chantent en Français," that included a French version of the Beatles song, "And I Love Her".